 You do not need to conduct the survey over a single period, although you will probably find it helps with planning to schedule a period – or several periods – of survey activity.
 The length of time to schedule is also up to you.
 Overall, the survey may take several weeks to run.

-Q. Do we have to use the national template survey as published by the Department of Health & PSNC?
+Q. Do we have to use the national template survey as published by the Department of Health and Social Care (DHSC) and PSNC?

-A. Yes – this has been agreed nationally between PSNC and the Department of Health.
+A. Yes – this has been agreed nationally between PSNC and DHSC.
 The use of a national set of questions will allow you to compare your results with similar pharmacies (the survey companies who are providing support to contractors will provide benchmark data with the individual results for each pharmacy).
 The questions in the national template survey have been piloted in pharmacies; the contractors involved in the testing found that they produced useful results.